radekstepan/trajan/README.md

 You are running a small VPS that will power your SaaS app.
 You want to deploy frequently and without a downtime for your clients.

-1. Samfelld cli pipes a `tar.gz` package of your app to the service.
+1. `trajan` client pipes a `tar.gz` package of your app to the service.
 1. The service deploys this app as a drone in a manifold (hello Heroku).
 1. Your app sends a message to the spawning service saying it is online.
 1. The service sends a **message** to its current drones to wind down.